Skip to content

 Volunteering and work experience

-You'll need experience of working with vulnerable groups or children for most courses and jobs.
+You'll need experience of working with vulnerable groups or children to apply for most courses or jobs.

 To get skills and experience, you could: